ballmaK/StockPool_V2/README.md

 Options:
   -h, --help            show this help message and exit.

-  -F FILTER, --flow-filter=FILTER.
+  -F FILTER, --flow-filter=FILTER
                         Filtrate by capital stock in circulation.

   -P, --print-out       Decide if to print out result.

-  -D SDATE, --selected-date=SDATE.
+  -D SDATE, --selected-date=SDATE
                         Selected date of picking.
-  -t TOPX, --top-X=TOPX.
+  -t TOPX, --top-X=TOPX
                         Picking stock from topX.

   Update Options:

     These options update all local data.

     -d, --update-date   Update all date from 1999.